y3owk1n/nvs/README.md

 - **Upgrade for Stable and Nightly:**
   Easily upgrade your installed stable and/or nightly versions.
 The upgrade command checks if you’re already on the latest version and only performs an upgrade if needed.
 - **Uninstallation & Reset:**
   Remove individual versions or reset your entire configuration with ease.
+The reset command now clears data in the OS-appropriate configuration and cache directories (or their environment variable overrides) and empties the binary directory contents while preserving its structure.
 (Full cleanup?
 See the caveats! ⚠️)
 - **Cross-Platform:**
   Works on macOS (Intel & Apple Silicon), Linux, and Windows.
 - **Global Symlink Management:**
-  Automatically creates a consistent global binary in `~/.nvs/bin` for a seamless experience.
+  Automatically creates a consistent global binary in your designated bin directory for a seamless experience.
+- **Verbose Logging:**
+  Run with the --verbose flag to see detailed logs during directory initialization, reset, and other operations.

 ## 🚀 Installation